-Infection preventionists (IPs) are the clinicians responsible for preventing healthcare-associated infections (HAIs) — the leading cause of preventable harm in US hospitals.
-Every year, roughly 1.7 million HAIs occur in US hospitals, contributing to nearly 100,000 deaths (CDC).
-The IP is the professional accountable for surveillance, outbreak investigation, policy development, and staff education that keep those numbers down.
+Infection preventionists (IPs) are the clinicians responsible for preventing healthcare-associated infections (HAIs), one of the largest sources of preventable harm in US hospitals.
+CDC’s 2023 national point-prevalence survey estimated about 518,000 HAIs in US acute care hospitals, with roughly 1 in 38 inpatients carrying at least one HAI on any given day – a 27% lower risk than the 2015 survey found.
+The IP is the professional accountable for the surveillance, outbreak investigation, policy development, and staff education behind that decline.

 Most IPs come from a nursing background, but the credential that defines the field – the CIC (Certified in Infection Control) from CBIC – is open to all healthcare professionals with appropriate experience.
 This guide focuses on the RN-to-IP pathway, which is the most common route, while noting where non-nursing paths diverge.